UX Research, the complete guide to reach ferpection

 - How can you make UX research work for you?

-In this chapter we will cover the basics: what UX Research is, its origins and how it differs from cousins such as UX Design or user testing.
+In this chapter, we will answer some fundamental questions.
+What is UX Research, what are its origins and how does it differ from its cousins such as UX Design or user testing?

-As a reminder, UX or User eXperience groups together approaches that aim to take into account the point of view of the user of a product or service as opposed to the sole point of view of the designer of the experience.
-These approaches thus make it possible to understand - UX research - or influence - UX design - user behavior.
+For the record, UX or User eXperience, groups together approaches that aim to capture the user's point of view about a product or service, as opposed to the sole point of view of the designer of this experience.
+They will thus enable us to understand - UX research - or influence - UX design - user behavior.

 What is UX research?